phantomlord77/binance-hack/README.md

 ---

-## this is just surface level non-functional simulation code, if you want to get real sh*t
+## This is just surface-level, non-functional simulation code.
-tools like:
-- **real phising-kit** pixle-perfect clone with complit c2 and telegram bot exfl
-- **botnets** you know what
+If you want to explore how real-world threats operate (purely for **academic research** and **security awareness**), you can look into:
+- **Phishing kit architectures** – Pixel-perfect clones used in controlled penetration testing environments.
+- **Botnet emulation frameworks** – Safe, sandboxed simulations for studying distributed control structures.
-- **malwares** custom RATs, ransomware and any other tools
+- **Malware analysis labs** – Reverse-engineering RATs, ransomware, and other threats inside isolated VMs.
-- **we buy/seel and hacking tools** just contact us through telegram
+- **Offensive security tooling** – Used by red teams for authorized engagements.

+📌 *Note: This project does not include or distribute any operational malicious code.
+All references are for lawful research and training purposes only. if you want to get real sh*t like fuctional things contact us in telegram*

 ---